BioJulia/KmerAnalysis.jl/docs/src/man/counting_reads.md

 addprocs(8, exeflags="--project=../../../docs/")

 # Make sure the packages are loaded on all the workers.
-@everywhere using MerCounting, ReadDatastores, BioSequences
+@everywhere using KmerAnalysis, ReadDatastores, BioSequences

 ds = @openreads "ecoli-test-paired.prseq"
 kl = Counters.dist_mem(DNAMer{31}, ds, CANONICAL)